 What is Caustic Soda?

 Caustic soda – or sodium hydroxide – is natural co-product of chlorine production.
-Furthermore indeed, laws of chemistry define that for every tonne of chlorine you produce, about 1100 kg of caustic soda is also produced, together with 28 kg of hydrogen.
+In addition, indeed laws of chemistry define that for every tonne of chlorine you produce, about 1100 kg of caustic soda is also produced, together with 28 kg of hydrogen.

 In addition, it`s basic reactant in making wide range of organic chemicals.
 32 % of caustic production uses in this way.

-Paper, pulp and cellulose industries are major users of caustic soda.
-Furthermore, inorganic chemicals like paints, glass and ceramics also uses in fuel cell production and cosmetics are also very important.
+Paper, pulp and cellulose industries also are major users of caustic soda.
+Inorganic chemicals like paints, glass, ceramics uses in fuel cell production.
+Furthermore, cosmetics are also very important.

-In addition NaOh is uses on: food industry, water treatment (flocculation of heavy metals and acidity control), soaps and detergents sectors, textile sector (bleaching agent), mineral oils (preparation of greases and fuel additives) and the synthesis of synthetic fiber rayon.
-4% used in refining aluminium from its ore bauxite.
+NaOh also uses on: food industry, water treatment (flocculation of heavy metals and acidity control), soaps and detergents sectors, textile sector (bleaching agent), mineral oils (preparation of greases and fuel additives).
+Furthermore, it uses as synthesis of synthetic fiber rayon.
+4% of caustic soda also used in refining aluminium from its ore bauxite.

 More about Caustic Soda: